Abhishek-1804/dotfiles/README.md

 ## License

-This dotfiles repository is made available under the "MIT License".
+This dotfiles repository is made available under the MIT License.
 Please see the LICENSE file in this repository for the full text.